October 2, 2015

 interview by Madeleine Campbell

-Originally from Egypt, Heba Kadry now lives in Brooklyn, New York where she became Chief Mastering Engineer of Timeless Mastering in 2012.
+Originally from Egypt, Heba Kadry now lives and works in Brooklyn, New York.
 After first seeing her name on Liturgy’s sophomore LP Aesthethica, I looked into her mastering discography and found several of my favorite albums of the last five years.

 Tell me about your earliest memories of music.